dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 * Components are added to a <xref:System.Collections.Generic.List%601> (`List<ReferenceChild>`).
 * A button is created for each component that triggers the corresponding component's `ChildMethod` by its component index in the <xref:System.Collections.Generic.List%601>.
 * There's no need to clear the list of component references in developer code.
 The <xref:System.Collections.Generic.List%601> is a [managed resource](/dotnet/standard/managed-code) and cleared by the [.NET garbage collector](/dotnet/standard/garbage-collection/) automatically when the framework disposes of the component.
-Guidance on object disposal is covered in <xref:blazor/components/lifecycle#component-disposal-with-idisposable-and-iasyncdisposable>.
+Further guidance on object disposal appears in <xref:blazor/components/lifecycle#component-disposal-with-idisposable-and-iasyncdisposable>.

 `Pages/ReferenceParent3.razor` using the preceding `ReferenceChild` component: